statgen/pheweb/README.md

 - It needs a header row.
 - Columns can be delimited by tabs, spaces, or commas.
-- It needs a column for the reference allele (which must always match the reference genome that you specified with `hg_build_number`) and a column for the alternate allele.
+- It needs a column for the reference allele (which must always match the bases on the reference genome that you specified with `hg_build_number`) and a column for the alternate allele.
 If you have a `MARKER_ID` column like `1:234_C/G`, that's okay too.
 If you have an allele1 and allele2, and sometimes one or the other is the reference, then you'll need to modify your files.
 - It can be gzipped if you want.
 - Variants must be sorted by chromosome and position, with chromosomes in the order [1-22,X,Y,MT].